Mileage: .5-16 miles

 Favorite Eats Nearby: Grilla Bites

 Update: 3/3/2017.
 I visited the park recently, and once again it was a wet, muddy day.
 I wrote up a little post you can read here: Rain, Mud and Logging History on Lord Hill.
-I included my GAIA for the day, as well.
+My GAIA for the day, as well.

 10/16/2016 It was a wonderful, wet day in the Pacific Northwest.
 Lord Hill Regional Park is one of my go-to hikes when I don’t want to drive far or the weather means less than open views.
 This hike has a little bit of everything, from wide open trail to “homemade” bike paths that feel like you are deep in the woods.
 On a clear day there are viewpoints of the Cascades and Olympic Mountains.
 Most of the trails have very little elevation gain but you can find a few spots to get the heart rate going.
 There are so many interweaving paths here you could wander for hours on the almost 1500 acres and 6 official miles of trail plus the unofficial ones made by the biking community.
 I spent 5 hours once while training for the PCT in 2013.
 This trail is open to bikes and horses (although I rarely see them) and the occasional race.
 It was nice to see last time that they have started marking the bike paths with trail markers instead of the little plastic covered tags.
 All the major junctions have a map kiosk.